fvmformal/fvm/doc/sphinx/source/examples.rst

 since it's very simple.
 Let's try creating a sequence with `drom2psl`.
 We want to ensure that if there has been a valid grant before, the next grant (whenever it happens) will be successful.
-The function that predicts the round robin needs the request and the last grant.
+The function that predicts the round robin needs the request and the last grant as inputs.

 .. image:: _static/examples/rr_arbiter.svg